YerkoPalma/hypercore-playground/readme.md

 })
 ```

-that's because **you can´t write data to a feed that you didn't create**,
+that's because **you can´t write data to a feed that you didn't create**, you can see that from [hypercore tests](https://github.com/hypercore-protocol/hypercore/tree/master/test) (the are very illustrative)

 ## License
 [MIT](/license)